 Debt issuance costs related to recognized debt liabilities, including fees, commissions and legal expenses, are deferred and presented as a direct deduction from the carrying amount of the debt liability.
 Debt issuance costs which are not attributable to a specific debt liability or where the debt issuance costs exceed the carrying value of the related debt liability (primarily undrawn revolving credit facilities) are deferred and presented as other non-current assets in the Company's consolidated balance sheets.
 Debt issuance costs are amortized using the effective interest rate method over the term of the relevant loan.
-Amortization of debt issuance costs is included in interest expense in the Company's consolidated statements of (loss) income.
+Amortization of debt issuance costs is included in interest expense in the Company's consolidated statements of income (loss).

 Fees paid to substantially amend a non-revolving credit facility are associated with the extinguishment of the old debt instrument, if applicable, and included in determining the debt extinguishment gain or loss to be recognized.
+Other related costs incurred with third parties directly related to the extinguishment are deferred and presented as a direct reduction to the carrying amount of the replacement debt instrument and amortized using the effective interest rate method.
 In addition, any unamortized debt issuance costs are written off.
 If the amendment is considered not to be a substantial amendment, then the fees would be associated with the replacement or modified debt instrument and, along with any existing unamortized premium, discount and unamortized debt issuance costs, would be amortized as an adjustment of interest expense over the remaining term of the replacement or modified debt instrument using the effective interest method.
-Other related costs incurred with third parties directly related to the modification, other than the loan amendment fee, are expensed as incurred.
+Other costs incurred with third parties directly related to the modification, other than the loan amendment fee, are expensed as incurred.